How Much Does Cyber Insurance Cost?

 And while there are best practices that can be implemented in order to protect your business against cyberattacks, there is no foolproof solution for avoiding them completely.
 The next best way to protect your business from cybercrime is by purchasing business insurance policies in order to transfer some of the risk associated with cyberattacks to a third party, namely, an insurance company.

 The policy that was specifically designed by insurers to protect businesses from these types of risks is called cyber liability insurance.
+If you’re unfamiliar with this policy, read our article on what cyber insurance is, and we also go through the basics below.

 Who Needs Cyber Liability Insurance?